dorklyorg/dorkly-flags-example-test/README.md

 # Dorkly Flags for project: example-test
+> [!WARNING]
-### This file is managed by terraform.
+> This file is managed by terraform.
 Do not edit manually.

+## `example-test` project description

+> Project for manual testing of all dorkly components.

 [Documentation](https://github.com/dorklyorg)

 Dorkly endpoint for this environment: `https://dorkly-example-test.mbe39aim2pgh2.us-west-2.cs.amazonlightsail.com/`